zynayumi/libzynayumi/README.md

 ### Why do I hear a ringing in my ears?

-Be careful, chip sounds tend to be rich in harmonics, if you expose yourself for too long especially at high volume you risk to loose your hearing permanently.
+Be careful, chip sounds tend to be rich in harmonics, if you expose yourself for too long at high volume you risk to loose your hearing permanently.

 Take plenty of sonic rest.
-Use low pass filters, ear plugs, work at low volume, any means necessary to reduce your exposure to harmful sounds and protect your hearing.
+Use low pass filters, ear plugs, work at low volume, take any means necessary to reduce your exposure to harmful sounds and protect your hearing.

 ## TODO

+- [ ] Implement Buzzer
 - [ ] Fix ringmod phase issue
 - [ ] Update tempo when it has changed on the host
 - [ ] Implement pitch wheel and CC for DSSI